-The Yorkshire (& Humberside) series started as the Sheffield Schools Traveller series in the early 1980s, it quickly grew and with huge local support became the Yorkshire & Humberside Schools Traveller Series; this series ran throughout the area and grew in popularity and success.
+North East & Yorkshire Youth Sailing Association (NEYYSA) started off in the early 1980s as the Sheffield Schools Traveller series, it quickly grew and with huge local support became the Yorkshire & Humberside Schools Traveller Series; this series ran throughout the area and grew in popularity and success.

 The Yorkshire & Humberside Youth Sailing Association (YHYSA) was formed in the late 1990’s to support the series.

-In 1996, the North East Youth Travellers Series (NEYTS) started using the Yorkshire & Humberside series as the successful model.
+In 1996, the North East Youth Travellers Series (NEYTS) started using the Yorkshire & Humberside series as a template.
 This series was also well supported and provided a similar opportunity for high quality handicap racing for youth sailors at clubs across the region.

 The series continued to be run under the YHYSA organising authority but various factors reduced support and although it continued to operate with over 100 sailors participating each year, this was largely at the competitors’ home clubs and the benefits and pleasures of travelling to new venues was not being realised by many young sailors.